-As Director of Communications for Martin Luther King III, Bryson often travels across the United States managing King's media and press.
-He advocated alongside TOMS and the King family to pass Bill HR-8 (a gun control legislation), as well as in the efforts to grant death-row inmate Rodney Reed a reprieve.
-Among many official visits, he has joined the King family for Martin Luther King Day in Washington, DC; at the 2019 MSNBC Presidential Debate in Atlanta; and at the 2020 Rev. Al Sharpton Breakfast with President Clinton, whom Bryson was privileged to both follow and photograph.
+As Director of Communications for Martin Luther King III, Bryson often travels across the United States managing King III's digital media and press.
+He advocated alongside TOMS and the King family to pass Bill HR-8 (a gun control legislation), as well as leading the national media campaign with Kim Kardashian to stop the execution of Alabama inmate Nathaniel Woods.
+Among many official visits, he has joined the King family for Martin Luther King Day in Washington, DC; at the 2019 MSNBC Democratic Presidential Debate in Atlanta; and at the 2020 Rev. Al Sharpton Breakfast with President Clinton, whom Bryson was privileged to both follow and photograph.

 In August 2019, Bryson directed The New York Times' tribute honoring Dr. Martin Luther King Jr's 1963 "I Have A Dream" speech.
 It was filmed at the birth home of Dr. King in Atlanta, which now belongs to the US National Park Service.
 The 1960s-inspired music was written by Bryson, and recorded on a reel-to-reel originating from that same decade.
 In 2019, he also designed the official card commemorating Dr. Martin Luther King Jr.'s 90th birthday, which was sent expressly to the members of the United States Congress.

-In March 2020, Bryson will be directing a filmed address at the United Nations Headquarters General Assembly, which will be delivered by King III, his wife Arndrea King, and their daughter Yolanda Renee King (the only granddaughter of Dr. King).
-The music will be scored by Bryson, and feature a performance by Malcolm McNab, an accomplished studio trumpet player who has performed lead on countless feature-film soundtracks, including nearly fifty scores by John Williams.
+In March 2020, Bryson directed a filmed address at the United Nations General Assembly, which was delivered by King III, his wife Arndrea King, and their daughter Yolanda Renee King (the only granddaughter of Dr. King).
+It was released by NBC News on April 4th, 2020 (the 52nd commemoration of Dr. King's 1968 assassination).
+The music was scored by Bryson and features a performance by Malcolm McNab, an accomplished studio trumpet player who has performed lead on countless feature-film soundtracks, including nearly fifty scores by John Williams.

 Academy Award-winning director Louie Psihoyos has praised Bryson's advocacy, stating "it's not often do you have a talented young voice that understands the issues and more importantly knows how to inspire people with solutions."

-Bryson's work has been featured on CNN (which also includes his documentation of residents preparing against the threats of Hurricane Dorian), MSNBC, The Hill, The New York Times, People Magazine, National Geographic, The Rolling Stone, and The Parklander, of Parkland, Florida, where he currently spends much of his time.
+Bryson's work has been featured on CNN (which also includes his documentation of residents preparing against the threats of Hurricane Dorian), MSNBC's Morning Joe, The New York Times, TIME, The Washington Post, ABC, CBS, FOX News, NBC News, The Hill, People Magazine, National Geographic, The Rolling Stone, and The Parklander, of Parkland, Florida, where he currently spends much of his time.
 In 2017 Bryson also interviewed David Prowse, who played Darth Vader in the original Star Wars trilogy.
 Published in the Huffington Post, the interview would become one of the last Prowse would ever give.